 In this course, students will complete two documentary projects: a compilation film and a Social Issue film.
 Compilation films are edited together from stock and archival footage and other previously created images but arranged in a new way to tell a specific story.
 Each student will also research and develop a 10-minute film that addresses a significant social issue or problem.
 Students will conduct preliminary research and interviews in their field of inquiry and contact and cast potential subjects.
 They will use this information to guide their decisions about how best to present the issue effectively in a 10-minute film.
 Interview techniques and ways to gain the trust of interviewees will be covered.
-Before beginning production on the Social Issue film, each student must first pass a Greenlight process demonstrating a well-thought out treatment and shooting plan.
+Before beginning production on the Social Issue film, each student must first pass a Greenlight demonstrating well-thought treatment process out shooting